def-gthill/kenpali/kenpali-core-errors.md

-# Kenpali Builtin Error-Checking Specification
+# Kenpali Core Error-Checking Specification

 All builtins must validate their arguments, and return appropriate error values if any arguments are invalid.